WRITER

 If I’m any one thing, I’m a writer.
 If I’m any two things, I’m two writers.

-I've been writing for the theatre since childhood.
-My best-known effort is my adaptation and expansion of Will B. Johnstone's original book and lyrics for I'll Say She Is.
+Much of my writing has been for the theatre.
+My best-known work is my adaptation of Will B. Johnstone’s original book and lyrics for I’ll Say She Is.
+Other current and recent work includes Pintele, Quarantigone, and the Freedonia Marxonia trilogy.

 My book Gimme a Thrill: The Story of I’ll Say She Is, the Lost Marx Brothers Musical, and How it Was Found was published in 2016 by BearManor Media.
 You can read the first chapter for free before buying copies of the book for everyone you know.